 About Us / Team

-The Centre has a core team of Chair, Treasurer, Administrators, and Co-ordinator.
-The Chairman oversees the general direction of the Centre, meets with people and takes forward new projects.
+The Centre has a core team of Chair, Treasurer and Coordinators.
+The Chair oversees the general direction of the Centre, meets with people and takes forward new projects.
 The Treasurer keeps an eye on all things money-oriented and has a general overview of the Centre finances.
-The Administrators and Co-ordinatator oversee the general running and administration of the Centre, organising volunteers, working on publicity, fundraising, and the website.
+The Cordinatators oversee the general running and administration of the Centre, organising volunteers, working on publicity, fundraising,social media and the website.

 The Centre wouldn't be possible if we didn't have a healthy bunch of qualified people to lead and run all of the classes, courses, retreats and events that we put on.
 Our teachers offer their time and experience as they give guidance and encouragement, helping people to deepen and develop their practice of meditation, Buddhism and yoga.
 All the people who teach at the Centre have been practising for many years and most are Order Members who have made a deep commitment to the Buddhist Path.